Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Conclusions

 We observe in this case as well an absence of transcendental terms, which might hint at a more universal mechanism that does not involve supersymmetry.
-Future studies could investigate this phenomenon for more models (e.g. fishnet field theory in presence of a defect \cite{Wu:2020nis,Gromov:2021ahm} or fermionic defect CFT \cite{Giombi:2022vnz, Barrat:2023ivo,Pannell:2023pwz}) and different external operators; \item The sum rules presented in \cite{Levine:2023ywq} are amenable to a numerical study, especially in this case where the spectrum is known through integrability across the conformal manifold \cite{Cavaglia:2021bnz,Cavaglia:2022qpg,Cavaglia:2022yvv}.
-Typical bootstrap strategies are however suffering from the fact that the OPE coefficients are not positive, as it is the case for four-point functions of identical operators.
-An alternative method would be to truncate the sum \textit{à la} Gliozzi \cite{Gliozzi:2016cmg} and use an adapted version of the Tauberian theorem to estimate the tail, similarly to what was done in thermal cases \cite{Qiao:2017xif,Marchetto:2023xap,Barrat:2024aoa}.
+Future studies could investigate this phenomenon for more models (e.g. fishnet field theory in presence of a defect \cite{Wu:2020nis,Gromov:2021ahm} or fermionic defect CFT \cite{Giombi:2022vnz, Barrat:2023ivo,Pannell:2023pwz}) and different external operators; \item The sum rules presented in \cite{Levine:2023ywq} are amenable to a numerical study, especially in the Wilson-line defect case where the spectrum is known through integrability across the conformal manifold \cite{Cavaglia:2021bnz,Cavaglia:2022qpg,Cavaglia:2022yvv}.
+Typical bootstrap strategies are however suffering from the fact that the OPE coefficients are not positive, as it is the case for four-point functions of identical operators.\footnote{Note that an additional difficulty lies in the fact that double-trace operators contribute in this correlator.
+This might be solvable for practical purposes in the same way as done in Section~\ref{subsubsec:CorrelatorsOfBulkAndDefectOperators}.} An alternative method would be to truncate the sum \textit{à la} Gliozzi \cite{Gliozzi:2016cmg} and use an adapted version of the Tauberian theorem to estimate the tail, similarly to what was done in thermal cases \cite{Qiao:2017xif,Marchetto:2023xap,Barrat:2024aoa}.
 It would also be interesting to see a full-fledged bootstrap study of a defect CFT that involves the four-point functions of defect operators $\vev{\Dh_1 \Dh_2 \Dh_3 \Dh_4}$, the two-point functions of bulk operators (in presence of the defect) $\vev{\Delta_1 \Delta_2}$, together with the bulk-defect-defect correlators $\vev{\Delta_1 \Dh_2 \Dh_3}$.
 This should result in intertwining relations that might provide interesting relations for lifting degeneracies in perturbative settings.
 A good candidate of an observable to study numerically and that appears in $\vev{2 \hat{1} \hat{1}}$ is the combination $b_{2\phi^6} \lambdah_{\hat{1}\hat{1} \phi^6}$ (see Figure \ref{fig:PlotConclusions}).
-The three-point function $\lambdah_{\hat{1}\hat{1} \phi^6}$ has been studied extensively and is known precisely from weak to strong coupling, while presently very little is known about $b_{\hat{1}\phi^6}$.
-The numerical approach would also profit from integrated correlator relations, such as the ones derived for $\Nm=4$ SYM in \cite{Dorigoni:2022zcr,Alday:2023pet} and for line defects in \cite{Drukker:2022pxk,Cavaglia:2022qpg,Cavaglia:2022yvv,Pufu:2023vwo,Billo:2023ncz,Billo:2024kri,Dempsey:2024vkf}. \end{itemize}
+The three-point function $\lambdah_{\hat{1}\hat{1} \phi^6}$ has been studied extensively and is known precisely from weak to strong coupling, while presently very little is known about $b_{2\phi^6}$.
+The numerical approach could also profit from the integrated correlator relations derived in~\cite{Girault:2025kzt,Belton:2025ief}, similar to the ones derived for $\Nm=4$ SYM in \cite{Dorigoni:2022zcr,Alday:2023pet} and for line defects in \cite{Drukker:2022pxk,Cavaglia:2022qpg,Cavaglia:2022yvv,Pufu:2023vwo,Billo:2023ncz,Billo:2024kri,Dempsey:2024vkf}. \end{itemize}

 \acknowledgments